-Carlisle, M. D. will be closed Friday, May 9 through Tuesday, May 20, while Dr. Carlisle is in Tucson, Arizona, attending a postgraduate institute for emergency physicians.
-Office open Wednesday, May 21 at 9 a.m.
-9-2tc AMERICAN SALES AND The office of Don L.
+The office of Don L. Carlisle, M.D. will be closed readily available for your Friday, May 9 through Tuesday, enjoyment--all prices quoted May 20, while Dr. Carlisle is are completely installed-in Tucson, Arizona, attending satisfaction guaranteed at a postgraduate institute for emergency physicians.
+Office open Wednesday, May 21 at poooooooo OZONA LAWN SERVICE